simonmichael/hledger/MANUAL.md

 > *have no postings matching any of the negative account terms AND*
 > *match all the other terms*

-Query expressions (mostly) work the same way on the command line and [web](#web) interfaces.
+Many of the query terms above have equivalent command-line flags which predate them.
-Note that many query terms have equivalent (older) command-line flags.
+You can mix and match query arguments and flags, just note that a [period expression](#period-expressions) overrides any other date terms.

-You can mix and match query arguments and flags, but note that [period expressions](#period-expressions) override other date queries.
+The same query syntax should work in both the command line and [web](#web) interfaces.

 ### Smart dates